Rooms in Norwood House cost between £130 and £200 per week. There are 143 rooms in Norwood House with 132 standard rooms priced at £130.

 If you have a disability or additional needs, you can choose to live in one of the specially adapted bedrooms in our on-campus accommodation.

 - Your post delivered to shared, passcode-protected mailboxes

 - High-speed Wi-Fi and ethernet, allowing you to be connected at all times

 - Gas, electric and water bills

-You are responsible for keeping your rooms and communal areas clean and tidy.
+You are responsible for keeping your rooms clean and tidy.

 At the start of the academic year you can elect a Hall Representative.

 The Students’ Union supports Hall Representatives to organise social and community-building events.